Test data mishap

 Freshness Warning

-This article is over 7 years old.
-It's possible that the information you read below isn't current.
+This blog post is over 19 years old.
+It's possible that the information you read below isn't current and the links no longer work.

 Make sure your developers use test data that’s clean and wouldn’t embarass your company if it accidentally slips out to the public.
 Otherwise you might end up with something like this.